Choosing the Right Plot of Land to Build a House

 2.3 Drainage Patterns

-Assess how rainwater and wastewater are drained from the property.
-Poor drainage can lead to flooding risks.
+Additionally, assess how rainwater and wastewater drain from the property.
+Poor drainage increases the risk of flooding, which could lead to future complications.

 2.4 Natural Obstructions